addr/100apps/README.md

 * [Day 22](day22) - iBeacons.
 This app has a single view with one label and a background color, both of which change depending on how close the device is to the iBeacon (Immediate, Near, Far, etc...).
 The original Hacking with Swift tutorial used a device as a beacon, but I modified this to work with [Estimote](http://www.estimote.com) beacons and the Estimote SDK (which is nearly identical to Core Location protocol for beacons).

+* [Day 23](day23) - Using multipeer connectivity to create a photosharing app.
+Users can connect to other devices to share pictures automatically.
+Uses a collection view and image picker to let users choose pictures to share from the camera roll.
+Once added to the collection view, the picture is automatically added to the connection view of other connected peers.

 # App Ideas

 1. Simple image viewer.
 Show a list of image titles in a table view that, when selected, opens a 'distraction-free', full screen view of the image.